tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_from_excel.md

 Tidal's importer will guide you through mapping your columns to our fields, creating your own fields, and even making associations between dependencies if you have captured these.
-When using the Tidal importer, we will create or update records depending on the name's or host name's uniqueness.
+When using the Tidal importer, we will create or update records depending on the names or host names uniqueness.

 You can import your Excel spreadsheets into Tidal by visiting: